 Studio Ninja

-Automated workflows included on all plans -- no feature-gating.
-Triggers based on job events: send emails, questionnaires, reminders, follow-ups.
+Automated workflows included on Pro ($27/month) and Master ($40/month) plans.
+The Starter plan ($16/month) does not include automation.
+Triggers are based on job events: send emails, questionnaires, reminders, follow-ups.
 Covers the standard photographer sequence (inquiry received, send info, contract signed, send questionnaire, pre-shoot prep email).
-No conditional branching -- every lead follows the same sequence unless you create separate workflows.
+No conditional branching: every lead follows the same sequence unless you create separate workflows.

 HoneyBook